George Li: Classical pianist prodigy, pushing forward

 He also performed before President Barack Obama and First Lady Michelle Obama in 2011.
 “I never expected such a moment could happen to me,” he recalled.
 “I felt like I was in a trance that whole day.
 They are such warm and kind people.”

-For the Tacoma Symphony Orchestra, under the direction of Sarah Ioannides, he’ll perform Rachmaninoff’s Piano Concerto No. 3 in D minor.
+For the Symphony Tacoma, under the direction of Sarah Ioannides, he’ll perform Rachmaninoff’s Piano Concerto No. 3 in D minor.
 The piece is one of the most famous and popular concertos in the piano literature, in part because of the many heart-wrenching melodies and harmonies.
 Its climaxes are deeply felt and incredible.
 It also happens to be one of the most challenging pieces to play, partly due to the sheer amount of notes, and a marathon-like feel, a contest of stamina.

 When asked about his thoughts on Asians and Asian Americans in classical music, Li sounds a hopeful note.